| Oracle® Database Backup and Recovery Advanced User's Guide 10g Release 2 (10.2) Part Number B14191-02 |

 To make a consistent whole database backup:

-If the database is open, use SQL*Plus to shut down the database with the NORMAL
+If the database is open, use SQL*Plus to shut down the database with the NORMAL, IMMEDIATE, or TRANSACTIONAL options.

 % cp $ORACLE_HOME/oradata/trgt/*.dbf /disk2/backup % cp $ORACLE_HOME/oradata/trgt/arch/* /disk2/backup/arch